Business Immigration

 Visa Options for Remote WorkersVisa Options for Remote Workers

-• France currently has no official digital nomad visa, and remote work is no longer permitted under the Visitor Visa as of June 2025.
+• France currently has no official digital nomad visa, and remote work is no longer permitted under the Visitor Visa as of early 2026.

 • Eligible visa alternatives for remote workers include the Self-Employed Visa (Profession Libérale), Talent Passport, and Entrepreneur Visa.